machiaveli88/vilicando-core/README.md

 ## Theming

-Vilicando uses [fela](http://fela.js.org) for theming and [antd](https://ant.design/) for the standard UI components.
-The standard theme variables therefore also depend on the Antd variables, which can be found [here](https://github.com/ant-design/ant-design/blob/master/components/style/themes/default.less), plus:
+Vilicando uses [fela](http://fela.js.org) for theming and (with vilicando-antd) [antd](https://ant.design/) for the standard UI components.
+The theme variables therefore also depend on the Antd variables, which can be found [here](https://github.com/machiaveli88/vilicando-core/blob/master/antd/src/theme.json).
+The standard theme variables can be found in [here](https://github.com/machiaveli88/vilicando-core/blob/master/core/src/theme/theme.json).

-- padding-xl
-- secondary-1
-  ...
-- secondary-10
-- grey-1
-  ...
-- grey-10
-- XY-color (for each color)

 ## Language